nahumck/nahumck.me/readme.md

 ---
 title: A Title
 permalink: a-title/index.html
+date: 2023-01-05
 layout: post
 ---
 ```

-Same with standalone pages, but set the layout to `base` instead of `post`
+Same with standalone pages, but set the layout to `base` instead of `post`.
+Standalone pages don't need `date`.

 Footnotes are supported as usual.